-For ticket purchase, visit ISCP's website at iscp-nyc.org
+For ticket purchase, visit this event page on ISCP's website at iscp-nyc.org

-For more information, contact Houda Lazrak: hlazrak@iscp-nyc.org

-The International Studio & Curatorial Program announces its 25th Anniversary Spring Fundraiser, Julie Mehretu and Ugochukwu-Smooth C. Nzewi in Conversation, on Thursday, April 4, from 6:30-8:30pm.
+For more information, contact Houda Lazrak: hlazrak@iscp-nyc.org The International Studio & Curatorial Program announces its 25th Anniversary Spring Fundraiser with Julie Mehretu and Ugochukwu-Smooth C. Nzewi in conversation, on Thursday, April 4, from 6:30-8:30pm.